cmarcio/bookstore-api/readme.md

 # Library API

 This as a RESTful API for a simple library.
-The goal of this project is to explore the architecture of a Express API and practice some coding.
+The goal of this project is to explore the architecture of an Express API and practice some coding.

 ## Getting Started